mrossini-ethz/parseq/README.md

 In the current implementation, only literal terminals and nonterminals are supported as part of the parsing expression.
 This will likely change in the future.

-It is possible to pass multiple paramters, keywords etc.
+It is possible to pass multiple parameters, keywords etc.
 The full syntax of lambda lists is allowed.

 ## Processing options